DawnScience/dawn-doc/org.dawnsci.documentation.user/source/pollingview.rst

 Concept
 -------
-Each Polling Job is described by a simple text file which can be opened using the SDA.
-These files are persistent and will be available every time the SDA starts.
+Each Polling Job is described by a simple text file which can be opened using DAWN.
+These files are persistent and will be available every time DAWN starts.

 Available Polling Jobs